 Guardio also has identity protection.
 Guardio searches the very furthest reaches of the internet, including the Gray and Deep (also known as Dark) webs, checking if your email address, and any other pieces of your data, have been leaked in places you don’t them to be.
 You’ll get an alert just as soon as we find anything giving you crucial time to fix issues and protect your identity.

 The simple answer is that Guardio is a browser extension that has 2 main functions:

 It protects you while you’re browsing online, warning you in real time about dangerous websites and downloads and keeping malware, malicious software, and nasty extensions away from your computer.
 It keeps you out of trouble.

-Guardio potects your identity.
+Guardio protects your identity.
 It alerts you the moment your sensitive information is leaked online in a data breach.
 This means you can act in time to protect your identity from being stolen.
-It also allowes you to manage your digital footprint, and control which companies have access to your personal data.
+It also allows you to manage your digital footprint, and control which companies have access to your personal data.

 Guardio is definitely 100% legitimate, and it’s also a great product.
 Over a million people use Guardio, and trust it to keep them, and their families safe online.
 And that number is growing daily.

 But don’t just take our word for it.
 There are several ways you can verify for yourself if Guardio is legit.